 - First check to see if the defamation statutes of limitations has run out in your jurisdiction if you’re filing in a state court.
 Check with a defamation lawyer to find out if you can sue in a federal court.

-- If the statements in question were said in confidence, and therefore considered privileged, you may not have a case in some states.
-Check out this database of defamation laws in the 50 United States to see how your state deals with privileged comments as it relates to defamation.
+- If the statements in question were said in confidence, and therefore considered privileged, you may not have a case.
+Check out this database of state U.S. defamation laws to see how your jurisdiction deals with privileged comments, as it relates to defamation.

-- You don’t want your case dismissed outright, so make sure you have evidence proving that the statements in question are (a) false and (b) caused you harm.
-If your business is suffering, gather receivables to illustrate the downward trend and how it started around the time the defamatory information was published.
+- To avoid an outright dismissal, early on, make sure you have evidence proving that the statements in question are (a) false and (b) caused harm.
+If your business is suffering, gather receivables to illustrate a downward trend, in relation to the defamatory statement.

-Good luck!
-If you’re ready to speak with a defamation attorney, get in touch.
-We’re here and ready to repair your good name.
+Ready to speak with a defamation attorney?
+Get in touch.
+We can help repair your good name.

-Kahl is so convinced of the power and influence of TMZ that he filed a lawsuit claiming their report will cause Kahl to be remembered in the annals of history as the “paint thinner guy.”
-Kahl also has a healthy opinion of how much this alleged defamation is worth — $20 million for libel and intentional infliction of emotional distress.
+Kahl is convinced of TMZ’s influence, claiming the single post irreparably cemented his legacy as the “paint thinner guy.”
+Kahl attached a healthy dollar amount to this alleged infraction — $20 million for libel and intentional infliction of emotional distress.

-Since Kahl is a “celebrity” (the courts don’t differentiate between real thespians and reality fame-seekers), in order for him to win this defamation lawsuit, he’ll have to prove actual malice.
+Since Kahl is a “celebrity” (the courts don’t differentiate between real thespians and reality fame-seekers), for him to win this TMZ defamation lawsuit, he’ll have to prove actual malice.

 Need a defamation lawyer?
 Get in touch.